 Study Limitations

-A key limitation is the scarcity of robust experimental research and randomized controlled clinical studies on hyperbaric oxygen therapy for radiation-induced injury.
+A key limitation is the scarcity of robust experimental research and randomised controlled clinical studies on hyperbaric oxygen therapy for radiation-induced injury.

 Was this summary helpful?